top of page

 4. Talk, Play, Read—Every Day!

-Help your child build language, social understanding, and curiosity through:
+Help your child build language skills, social understanding, and curiosity through:

-These activities foster learning and emotional readiness, underlining the excitement around school beginnings.
+These activities foster learning and emotional readiness.
+They also highlight the excitement around school beginnings.

 5. Familiarisation: Make School ‘Home’ Before Term

-Visit the school together—look at the classrooms, playground, toilets, lunch hall.
-Most schools offer transition sessions where children meet staff and play in their Reception classroom .
-Familiarity builds comfort!
+Visit the school together.
+Explore the classrooms, playground, toilets, and lunch hall.
+Most schools offer transition sessions where children can meet staff and play in their Reception classroom.
+Familiarity builds comfort and helps ease nerves on the first day.

 Manage First Day School Nerves